thindil/nimalyzer/CONTRIBUTING.md

 * All subprograms must have a corresponding unit test, even if it is a very simple test.
 * All subprograms must have written contracts, even it they are very simple.
+* All subprograms must use their parameters.
+* All subprograms and public declarations (variables, constants too) must have documentation.
+* The code must be validated with the *nimalyzer* itself, by running it with configuration files *config/nimalyzer.cfg* for the program's code and *config/rules.cfg* for the program's rules' code.

 ### Code submission